 It is worth noting that you’ll be able to reconnect to matches this season though, so if your internet went down and you’d like to jump back into the game, you can do so now.

-Why can’t I join my friend’s party in apex legends?
+Why can’t I join my friend’s party in Apex Legends?

 There is no way of getting around this.

-What are the Apex Legends season 5 rewards?
+What are the Apex Legends ranked rewards?